-Imran Khan's party gains ground in Pakistan election race: polls
+Imran Khan's party gains ground in Pakistan pre-election polls

 Khan’s political fortunes have improved since PML-N leader Nawaz Sharif was removed as prime minister by the Supreme Court last year over undeclared assets.

 Sharif, who was disqualified from politics for life, now faces a verdict in an anti-corruption court on Friday along with his daughter Maryam, who is running for parliament.
-The case, which involves the purchase of luxury apartments in London, could see Sharif jailed and Maryam disqualified.
+The case, which concerns the purchase of luxury apartments in London, could see Sharif jailed and Maryam disqualified.

+Sharif requested on Wednesday that the authorities delay the verdict until he returns to Pakistan from London, where he is taking care of his ailing wife.
+He said he would be back as soon as his wife’s condition improves.

+“I want to hear that decision in person standing in the courtroom,” he told a press conference in London televised live by Pakistani TV channels.

+Asked if he would go back home regardless of the outcome in the case, Sharif said: “If it comes in my favour, or, God forbid, it comes against me, I will go back.”

-Sharif’s has accused the military and courts conspiring to oust him and using legal cases and intimidation to help Khan’s PTI party, accusations denied by Khan, the army and the judiciary.
+Sharif has accused the military and courts conspiring to oust him and using legal cases and intimidation to help Khan’s PTI party, accusations denied by Khan, the army and the judiciary.

-Khan, a former cricket captain of Pakistan, has portrayed the legal cases as a long-overdue corruption crackdown on the PML-N, which he has labeled a graft-ridden “mafia”.
+Khan, a former cricket captain of Pakistan, has portrayed the legal cases as a long-overdue corruption crackdown on the PML-N, which he has labelled a graft-ridden “mafia”.